NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Answer:

-An N-type semiconductor has electron as majority carriers and holes as minority carriers.
-It is formed when we dope pentavalent impurity in Silicon atom.
+An n-type semiconductor has electrons as majority carriers and holes as minority carriers.
+It is formed when we dope a pentavalent impurity into a Silicon atom.
 Some pentavalent dopants are phosphorus, arsenic, and bismuth.

 Q. 14.2 Which of the statements given in Exercise 14.1 is true for p-type semiconductors.

-(a) Electrons are majority carriers and trivalent atoms are the dopants.
+(a) Electrons are the majority carriers and trivalent atoms are the dopants.

 (b) Electrons are minority carriers and pentavalent atoms are the dopants.